Last update 28-04-2025

 Each item of waste is identified by a six-digit code known as the EWC code, marked with an asterisk in the event that it is hazardous waste.

+This list may be modified by the EU member states.
 In the case of Spain, for example, the EWC codes corresponding to waste from electrical and electronic equipment have been separated and must therefore be identified by an eight-digit code ( Royal Decree 110/2015 of 20 February(Abre en nueva ventana) on waste electrical and electronic equipment).

 Volver arriba

-Obligations of waste producers/owners
+Obligations of original waste producers/owners

 Waste producers/owners are obliged to: